Diocese of Wilmington

-The Diocese of Wilmington (Dioecesis Wilmingtoniensis) is a Latin Church ecclesiastical territory – or diocese, of the Catholic Church in the eastern United States.
-The diocese comprises the entire state of Delaware and the Eastern Shore Region of Maryland.
+The Diocese of Wilmington (Dioecesis Wilmingtoniensis) is a Latin Church ecclesiastical diocese of the Catholic Church in the eastern United States, comprising the entire state of Delaware and the Eastern Shore Region of Maryland.
+William Koenig is the bishop.

-On Thursday, April 30, 2021, Pope Francis accepted the resignation of Bishop William Malooly and appointed William Koenig as his successor.

 History

+1600 to 1700

+The first Catholic church in the Delmarva Peninsula was Wye Chapel, erected near present-day Easton, Maryland.
+The Jesuit Nicholas Gulick served as its resident pastor.
+The chapel served as a base for priests to visit other communities in the region.
+In 1590, after Delaware became a royal colony, the chapel was shut down after King William III of England prohibited the practice of Catholicism.

 1700 to 1800

 Before and during the American Revolutionary War, the Catholics in all of the British colonies in America were under the jurisdiction of the Apostolic Vicariate of the London District in England.
 The first Catholic mission in Delaware was established by Jesuit missionaries near present-day Blackbird in 1747.
-Unlike the other North American colonies, Delaware never imposed any restrictions or bans on Catholics.
+However, in Easton, James Beadnall, another Jesuit priest, was arrested for celebrating a mass in a private home.

 After the end of the American Revolution in 1783, Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire United States.
 Five years later, he converted the prefecture into the Diocese of Baltimore.
 St. Mary of the Assumption was the first Catholic church in Delaware, built by White Clay Creek in 1788.